ray-project/ray/doc/source/rllib/rllib-offline.rst

 You can learn more about PyArrow's filesystems, particularly regarding cloud filesystems and required authentication, in `PyArrow Filesystem Interface <https://arrow.apache.org/docs/python/filesystems.html#filesystem-interface>`__.

-Using cloud storage for recording
+Using Cloud Storage for Recording
 *********************************
 You can use cloud storage in a similar way when recording experiences from an expert policy: